emilianoyoung/ai/_posts/_archive/2019-12-05-deepmind-co-founder-leaves-to-join-owner-google-in-new-role.md

         width: 796
         height: 417
   - title: "DeepMind founder behind NHS data slurp to be beamed up to Google mothership"
-    excerpt: "Mustafa Suleyman, one of the founders of DeepMind, is to join Google's applied AI division.
-In August, Suleyman took \"some personal time for a break to recharge\" but promised he would return to DeepMind.
-Instead he's off to work with Jeff Dean and Kent ..."
+    excerpt: "Just hold on while we pull off some legal jujitsu to let MI5 off the hook...
+Mustafa Suleyman, one of the founders of DeepMind, is to join Google's applied AI division.
+In August, Suleyman took \"some personal time for a break to recharge\" but promised he ..."
     publishedDateTime: 2019-12-06T11:15:00Z
     sourceUrl: https://www.theregister.co.uk/2019/12/06/deepmind_founder_shifts_to_google/
     ampUrl: https://www.theregister.co.uk/AMP/2019/12/06/deepmind_founder_shifts_to_google/